Noise complaint made to Police and Council before Mangere Bridge shooting

 Prescott said that her family don't mind the music but the violence and recent shooting had them scared.

-The upcoming community meeting planned at the Mangere School was a last-ditch effort to resolve the issue before they moved out.
+The upcoming community meeting planned at the Mangere Bridge School was a last-ditch effort to resolve the issue before they moved out.

 "We can't live ordinary lives anymore.